Melchizedek;

 Important related site's :

-The first house of worship built by Divine revelation for the true G-D was revealed to Moses and constructed by the Hebrews in the Sinai wilderness.
+The first house of worship built by Divine revelation for the true G-d was revealed to Moses and constructed by the Hebrews in the Sinai wilderness.
 Called the Tabernacle!
-This Godly inspired structure was created by men who were building on Earth what G-D has built in Heaven.
-It was a pattern of a Heavenly temple and a place where the High priest could communicate with God each year in the "Holy of Holies' on the day of Atonement.
+This Godly inspired structure was created by men who were building on Earth what G-d has built in Heaven.
+It was a pattern of a Heavenly temple and a place where the High priest could communicate with G-d each year in the "Holy of Holies' on the day of Atonement.
 (Yon Kippur)

 Related & Important studies/research: